Jason-Kou/iotplug/README.md

 ![](img/connect-endpoint.jpg)

 I used Heroku to deploy the Django server.
 Here is the instruction: [heroku / python-getting-started](https://github.com/heroku/python-getting-started).
-After you have the Django webserver running, we can start to build the IoT Plug app.
+After you have the Django webserver running, we can start building the IoT Plug app.
 You can find the source code in the django folder.

 1. Create a Django app called 'iotplug'